ooni/ooni.org/content/post/2021-multiperspective-view-internet-censorship-myanmar/index.md

 ## Twitter hijack and collateral damage

-On 5th February 2021 —the same day that Twitter was blocked in Myanmar— Myanmar’s Campana Mythic (AS136168) announced the 104.244.42.0/24 prefix, belonging to Twitter.
-The proximity of this hijacking event in time to the blocking of Twitter in other Myanmar ISPs suggests that the original intent was to blackhole traffic to Twitter for users of this Myanmar ISP1.
-However, this route accidentally leaked to the global Internet, appearing as if AS136168 owned/hosted Twitter’s address space.
+On 5th February 2021 —the same day that [Twitter was blocked](https://explorer.ooni.org/measurement/20210205T174630Z_webconnectivity_MM_132686_n1_6TBGxfWH0KJlHkQH?input=https%3A%2F%2Ftwitter.com) in Myanmar—
+Myanmar’s Campana Mythic (AS136168) announced the `104.244.42.0/24` prefix, belonging to Twitter.
+The proximity of this hijacking event in time to the blocking of Twitter in other Myanmar ISPs suggests that the original intent was to blackhole traffic to Twitter for users of this Myanmar ISP.
+However, this route accidentally leaked to the global internet, appearing as if AS136168 owned/hosted Twitter’s address space.
 This accidental event offers additional evidence that providers used various ways to perform IP-level blocking to censor domains.